Detmar Blow

 Detmar Jellings Blow (24 November 1867 – 7 February 1939) was a British architect of the early 20th century, who designed principally in the arts and crafts style.
 His clients belonged chiefly to the British aristocracy, and later he became estates manager to the Duke of Westminster.

-The fiction that he was a descendant of the English restoration composer John Blow was started in 1910 by Detmar Blow's wife Winifred, a member of the aristocratic Tollemache family, as a means of obtaining a licence from St Paul's Cathedral for the marriage of herself and Detmar.

 Life and career

 Son of Jellings Blow, of Hilles, Stroud, Gloucestershire, Blow was one of the last disciples of John Ruskin, whom as a young man he had accompanied on his last journey abroad.
 Detmar was friends with the Wyndham family, who at their country house Clouds in Wiltshire created a salon frequented by many of the leading intellectual and artistic figures of the day, known as The Souls, who welcomed Blow into their midst whilst admiring his romantic socialist views.

+In 1910 at St Paul's Cathedral, he married Winifred Tollemache, daughter of Hamilton Tollemache.
+The fiction that he was a descendant of the English restoration composer John Blow was started by Winifred, a member of the aristocratic Tollemache family, as a means of obtaining a licence from St Paul's for the marriage.

-Blow's architectural work was very much influenced by his mentors Ruskin, William Holman Hunt and Philip Webb, the architect of Clouds (1886).
+Blow's architectural work was influenced by his mentors Ruskin, William Holman Hunt and Philip Webb, the architect of Clouds (1886).
 In his early career he adopted the role of the wandering architect, travelling artisan-like with his own band of masons from project to project.
 He married the aristocratic and intellectual Winifred Tollemache, and began to be patronised by the higher échelons of the British aristocracy.
 While much of his early work was, like that of his contemporary Lutyens, in the Arts and Crafts style, his later work was dictated by the whims of his aristocratic patrons.
 He became a brother of the Art Workers' Guild in 1892.
 At one point during his career he and Lutyens contemplated entering together into an architectural partnership.
 In 1906 he formed a partnership with the French architect Fernand Billerey (1878–1951) which continued until 1924, when the partnership was dissolved.

-Amongst the buildings designed by Blow were Hilles, at Harescombe, near Stroud in Gloucestershire, the mansion he built for himself after 1914, very much influenced by the ideals of Ruskin, Webb and William Morris (Blow was present at Morris's death and organised his funeral procession, driving the flower-strewn hay-wagon carrying the coffin, dressed in a farm worker's smock).
+Amongst the buildings designed by Blow were Hilles, at Harescombe, near Stroud, Gloucestershire, the mansion he built for himself after 1914, very much influenced by the ideals of Ruskin, Webb and William Morris (Blow was present at Morris's death and organised his funeral procession, driving the flower-strewn hay-wagon carrying the coffin, dressed in a farm worker's smock).
 In 1908 he rebuilt Bramham Park for the Lane Fox family; however, this commission was a restoration of the former Baroque house which had been severely damaged by fire in 1828.